guilhermezanini-harness/harness-copy-template-to-another-scope/README.md

 # Harness Template Copier

-This Python script facilitates copying templates across different scopes (e.g., from organization scope to project scope and vice versa) in the Harness platform.
+This Python script facilitates copying templates across different scopes (e.g., from organization scope to project scope and vice versa) within the Harness platform.
 It utilizes the `harness_py_sdk` to interact with the Harness API.

 ## Prerequisites